Pietro-Rota/International-Finance-UIP/README.md

 ---

 ### How to use
+* Open the github pages link to see our analysis without downloading anything
-* Download the html file with all our analysis
+* Download the html file for offline viewing
 * Read the PDF assignment
 * Lastly, clone the repo and run the Quarto notebook
 ---